-This Clean Energy Group webinar will introduce the Peaker Plant Mapping Tool and provide an overview of how it can be used to explore the economic and racial disparities of peaker plants.
-UPROSE, a community-based organization fighting peaker plants impacting the Sunset Park neighborhood of New York City, and the Berkshire Environmental Action Team, who has been leading opposition efforts against multiple peakers in Western Massachusetts, will also present on the impact of peakers on their communities and the work they are doing to retire and replace fossil peakers with renewables and energy storage.
+This Clean Energy Group webinar introduced the Peaker Plant Mapping Tool and provided an overview of how it can be used to explore the economic and racial disparities of peaker plants.
+UPROSE, a community-based organization fighting peaker plants impacting the Sunset Park neighborhood of New York City, and the Berkshire Environmental Action Team, who has been leading opposition efforts against multiple peakers in Western Massachusetts, also presented on the impact of peakers on their communities and the work they are doing to retire and replace fossil peakers with renewables and energy storage.

 - Seth Mullendore, President and Executive Director, Clean Energy Group

 - Summer Sandoval, Energy Democracy Coordinator, UPROSE

 - Rosemary Wessel, No Fracked Gas in Mass Program Director, Berkshire Environmental Action Team